Jimmie Foxx: Legacy

 Known as one of the greatest power hitters of all time, Ted Williams was quoted as saying in response to a question about Foxx breaking Babe Ruth's home run record, "What a man.
 And I'll bet he does it, too!"
 However, long-standing chronic health problems, injuries, heavy drinking, and a marriage of constant abuse and harassment from his first wife all caused his career to be cut short in his 30s.
-During his time catching in 1940, Hall of Famer Joe Cronin said, "He's a marvel, isn't he?
+In 1940, Hall of Famer Joe Cronin said, "He's a marvel, isn't he?
 Tell me: who was a better all-around ball player than Foxxie?
 Why right now I'd say he was the best catcher in the American League…They can talk all they want to about some of those old time ball players being able to play different positions.
 I'll take Foxxie.
 They don't come any better."

+Foxx was known for his intimidating physical strength and often cut the sleeves from his uniforms to show off his biceps.
+Lefty Gomez joked that Foxx "had muscles in his hair" and that "He wasn't scouted—he was trapped."

 A statue of Foxx was erected in his hometown of Sudlersville, Maryland, on October 25, 1997.
 In 1999, he ranked number 15 on The Sporting News' list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.

 Tom Hanks's character Jimmy Dugan in the movie A League of Their Own was largely based on Foxx and Hack Wilson, although the producers took a number of liberties in creating the role.

+There is a Jimmie Foxx Street in San Antonio, Texas.

 Foxx is mentioned in the poem "Line-Up for Yesterday" by Ogden Nash: